Electronic Submission Process for Grants

 - Track the Status of a Submitted Grant Application Package After successful Grants.gov submission, the application will be scheduled for download into the eRA system for agency validation.
 The PD/PI and the AOR/SO should log on the eRA Commons to view the assembled application or review the list of warnings/errors that were encountered during the validation process.

 **Errors DO STOP the application from processing, but warnings DO NOT**

 Correct Errors if Necessary:

 - Viewing Window: After successful error-free submission, an application image will be assembled by the eRA Commons.
 PD/PIs and AORs/SOs will have two business days to check the assembled application.
-During this two-day viewing window, PD/PIs and AORs/SOs can reject the application, or let it automatically move forward to NIH staff for further processing and consideration.
+During this two-day viewing window, PD/PIs and AORs/SOs can reject the application, or let it automatically move forward to HHS staff for further processing and consideration.

 Congratulations – You Have Successfully Submitted an HHS SBIR or STTR Grant Application!
 It will now move forward to peer review.